scottdciron/dcplastics/src/pages/product.md

     features:
       - type: feature
         title: Feature 1
-        content: >

-          Strong, stylish and practical, with colours and finishes that will enhance any staircase.
-They also meet the requirements of the Disability Discrimination Act for ramped access.

-          The standard 40 x 8mm oval profile comes in a wide variety of matt and high gloss colours.
-Alternatively, there is a choice of wood grain and metallic effects.

-          Additional sizes of oval handrail are available to fit 30 x 8, 50 x 8 and 60 x 8 rails, in a range of popular colours.

-          The surface gives the handrail an attractive, robust character and a long service life as the profile is:

-          *   scratch and abrasion resistant
+        content: "Strong, stylish and practical, with colours and finishes that will enhance any staircase.
+They also meet the requirements of the Disability Discrimination Act for ramped access.\n\nThe standard 40 x 8mm oval profile comes in a wide variety of matt and high gloss colours.
+Alternatively, there is a choice of wood grain and metallic effects.\n\nAdditional sizes of oval handrail are available to fit 30 x 8, 50 x 8 and 60 x 8 rails, in a range of popular colours.\n\nThe surface gives the handrail an attractive, robust character and a long service life as the profile is:\n\n*   scratch and abrasion resistant\n\n*   stain-resistant\r\n\n*   easy to maintain\r\n\n*   colour fast\r\n\n*   ergonomic\r\n\n*   shock-resistant\r\n\n*   economical\n\nThe specifications for each of the handrail profiles can be found below.\n"

-          *   stain-resistant

-          *   easy to maintain

-          *   colour fast

-          *   ergonomic

-          *   shock-resistant

-          *   economical

-          The specifications for each of the handrail profiles can be found below.
         align: left
         image_alt: Feature 1 placeholder image
         image_position: right